victorgcramos/decentralized-governance-tcc/simulations/schelling-model/implementation-description.md

  > Figure 5 - The segregation process after 400 iterations

 ## Conclusion
 After iterating the model over multiple times, the conclusion taken from the procedure described is that the segregation happens regardless of racism and other social prejudices.
-Even for a system that is apart of these human variables, the decregation still occurs.
+Even for a system that is apart of these social variables, the segregation still occurs.

-With the approach described by Thomas Schelling, the ability of using computational simulations can be used to support some cientifical hypotheses, by improving the method that the results are taken.
+With the approach described by Thomas Schelling, the ability to use computational simulations can be used to support some scientifical hypotheses, by improving the method that the results are taken.

-## References
-1. McCown, Frank.
-“Schelling’s Model of Segregation.”
-Stanford.Edu, nifty.stanford.edu/2014/mccown-schelling-model-segregation/.
-Accessed 5 July 2019.
-2. Schelling, Thomas C. “Dynamic Models of Segregation†.”
-The Journal of Mathematical Sociology, vol. 1, no. 2, July 1971, pp. 143–186, 10.1080/0022250x.1971.9989794.
-Accessed 5 July 2019.